 While Ireland has changed drastically over centuries, elements of ancient Celtic communities live on today.
-One of the biggest examples of this is Irish Celtic symbols.
+One of the biggest examples of this is Gaelic symbols.

 Primitive and ornate, these striking visuals will undoubtedly evoke memories of the Emerald Isle, but did you ever wonder what they imply?
-Here are 10 Irish Celtic symbols explained.
+Here are ten Irish Celtic symbols explained.